explodingcamera/blog/content/koi.md

 tags = ["koi", "image"]
 +++

-I've been working on a new image format called [koi](https://github.com/explodingcamera/koi) and I wanted to share some details.
+I've been working on a new image format called [koi](https://github.com/explodingcamera/koi) - **the kinda okay image format**
+and I wanted to share some details.

 It's a lossless image format based on ideas from [qoi](https://phoboslab.org/log/2021/11/qoi-fast-lossless-image-compression) and [qoir](https://nigeltao.github.io/blog/2022/qoir.html) that is designed to use a small amount of memory and be fast to decode.
 I have exactly zero experience with image formats, so this is a learning experience for me.
 In the end, I managed to get it to a point where it's usable and competitive with PNG in certain situations.